joellord/cli-slides/README.md

 {
   "type": "list",
   "title": "Title of the slide",
+  "multistep": true,
   "list": ["Item number 1", "Item number 2", "Item number 3"] }
 ```

 - `title`: The title to be displayed on this slide.
+- `multistep`: When set to true, the items will be displayed on my one.
 - `list`: The list of items to be displayed on this slide.

 #### Simple